mohammedzamakhan/toddmotto.github.io/_posts/2017-01-24-angular-dependency-injection.md

 If no Angular decorator has been used on a class there is no way for Angular to read what dependencies it requires.
 This is why we need to use `@Injectable()`.

-If our service injects providers we must `@Injectable()`, which providers no extra functionality, to tell Angular to store that metadata it needs.
+If our service injects providers we must add `@Injectable()`, which providers no extra functionality, to tell Angular to store that metadata it needs.

 Therefore, if our service looks like this: